Paper Piecing

 - All Sewhooked patterns are mirror images.
 The image will be correct AFTER you piece it.

 - To make sure your blocks align perfectly, find adjacent corners of two pattern pieces, push a pin through the exact corners of each to match the two.
 Pin or hold the pieces in place for sewing.
+Check out the tutorials mentioned above for more details.

 - Colors used on patterns are just a guide for fabric placement, the selection is up to you.
-You can always print in gray scale.
+You can always print in grayscale.

-- Leave the paper attached to the block until you sew it in it’s final place, whether it be a quilt, purse, etc. That will keep the bias edges from stretching.
+- Leave the paper attached to the block until you sew it in its final place, whether it be a quilt, purse, etc. That will keep the bias edges from stretching.

 - Suggested uses… quilts (of course!), handbags, banners, pillows, totes… use your imagination!